 The Occupational Therapy Assistant Program provides the student with a comprehensive learning experience that will enable him or her to acquire the competencies required of an Occupational Therapy Assistant.
-The student is exposed to a variety of clinical experiences in occupational therapy practice at many local facilities, including those at Florida Hospital.
+The student is exposed to a variety of clinical experiences in occupational therapy practice at many local facilities, including those at AdventHealth.
 The program can be completed in two calendar years and leads to an Associate of Science degree.

 The Occupational Therapy Assistant Student Handbook Supplement contains the program policies.
 By accepting enrollment as an occupational therapy assistant student, each applicant agrees to abide by the policies as outlined in the Supplement.